viercc/functor-monad/functor-monad/README.md

     fmapI :: (g ~> h) -> (ff g ~> ff h)
   ```

+  There exists a workaround: you can use another representation of `Free f` which doesn't require `Functor f` to be a `Functor` itself,
-  It can be worked around by using another representation of `Free`, for example `Program` from [operational](https://hackage.haskell.org/package/operational) package.
+  for example `Program` from [operational](https://hackage.haskell.org/package/operational) package.

-  This package avoids the neccesity of the workaround by restricting the parameter of `FFunctor` always be a `Functor`.
+  This package avoids the neccesity of the workaround by admitting the restriction that the parameter of `FFunctor` must always be a `Functor`.
-  Instead, `FFunctor` gives up instances which don't take `Functor` parameter, for example, a type constructor `F` with kind `F :: (Nat -> Type) -> Nat -> Type`.
+  Therefore, `FFunctor` gives up instances which don't take `Functor` parameter, for example, a type constructor `F` with kind `F :: (Nat -> Type) -> Nat -> Type`.

 * From [functor-combinators](https://hackage.haskell.org/package/functor-combinators-0.4.1.2): `HFunctor`, `Inject`, `HBind`